Walk-Sums, Continued Fractions and Unique Factorisation on Digraphs: Required Concepts

 \subsection{The nesting product}

 We now turn to the definition and properties of the nesting product.
-Nesting is more restrictive than concatenation; in particular, the nesting of two walks will be non-zero only if they obey the following property:
+Nesting is more restrictive than concatenation; in particular, \sjt{the nesting product of two walks is non-zero} only if they obey the following property: